 3. Lowering the Price of Products

 Commercial farming helps decrease the cost of agricultural products since the crops are available in the market in enough numbers.
-The forces of demand and supply, therefore, operate to lower the prices of such commodities.
+Therefore, the forces of demand and supply operate to lower the prices of such commodities.

 4. Increased Production and Enhancing Food Security

-Commercial farming mechanizes operations, controls diseases and pests, enabling the farms to produce more.
+Commercial farming mechanizes operations and controls diseases and pests, enabling the farms to produce more.
 As a result, commercial farmers increase production, helping increase the national stock of food products.

 5. Provision of Raw Materials for Agribusiness Manufacturing Companies

-Commercial farming avails more raw materials to feed the local and international industries that engage in the production or manufacture of agricultural by-products.
+Commercial farming avails more raw materials to feed the local and international industries that produce or manufacture agricultural by-products.

-For instance, the manufacture of juices is enabled by the farming of fruits such as pineapples, mangoes and oranges in commercial quantities.
-Coffee and cocoa farming also serves the confectionery industries.
+For instance, the manufacture of juices is enabled by farming fruits such as pineapples, mangoes, and oranges in commercial quantities.
+Coffee and cocoa farming also serve the confectionery industries.

 6. Lowering the Cost of Production

-Since farmers employ more efficient methods of production, like the use of harvesters, ploughs, harrowers, and planters, the operations of the commercial farmer become cheaper in the long run.
+Since farmers employ more efficient production methods, like harvesters, plows, harrowers, and planters, the operations of the commercial farmer become cheaper in the long run.